Paper Chromatography Definition

 In this particular technique, rectangular or square paper can be used.
 In this case, the sample is applied to one of the corners, and the development can be performed at a right angle to the direction of the first run.

-1. Give the applications of paper chromatography?
+1. What are the applications of paper chromatography?

-2. How does the paper chromatography work?
+2. How does paper chromatography work?

 3. Give the purpose of paper chromatography?

 The paper chromatography method is an inexpensive and fairly rapid technique to gain a qualitative assessment of the mixture’s components.
 We can think of it as a “scouting” technique to gain insights into the effective use of the other chromatographic methods, both analytical and preparatory.
+The only purpose of paper chromatography, in general, is to split the molecules based on distinctions in size, polarity, and solubility.
+Paper chromatography uses paper as the stationary phase and a solvent as the mobile phase.
+The mobile phase travels through the stationary phase and molecules come out in a differential manner.